17thshard/mediawiki-recent-changes-log-filter/README.md

 ## Installation

-To install this extension, extract the extension’s files into a folder `RecentChangesLogFilter` in the `extensions` directory and add the following line to `LocalSettings.php`:
+To install this extension, extract the extension’s files into a folder `RecentChangesLogFilter` in the `extensions/` directory and add the following line at the bottom of your [`LocalSettings.php`](https://mediawiki.org/wiki/Manual:LocalSettings.php):

-    require_once( "$IP/extensions/RecentChangesLogFilter/RecentChangesLogFilter.php" );
+    wfLoadExtension( 'RecentChangesLogFilter' );

 ## Configuration

 By default, the only log type that is hidden is the user creation type `newuser`.
-It is possible to change this behaviour by modifying the `$wgRecentChangesLogFilterTypes` configuration variable.
+It is possible to change this behaviour by modifying the `$wgRecentChangesLogFilterTypes` configuration variable after the `wfLoadExtension` line.
 It is also possible to hide more than just one log type.

-For example to hide uploads instead of user creations, set the configuration variable like this:
+For example, to hide uploads instead of user creations, set the configuration variable like this:

     $wgRecentChangesLogFilterTypes = array( 'upload' );